 Crowns can have two meanings in dentistry.
 Dentists call the part of your teeth you can see when you smile the crown.
 But most people think of a crown as an artificial covering that gets cemented into your mouth over a tooth.
 Artificial crowns cover teeth that have been severely damaged.
 In this section, we are talking about the second type of crown - the artificial covering.
 Your plan also covers services that make the tooth more stable for a crown - such as building up the core of the tooth or inserting a pin to hold the crown in place.
 However, the Limitations are technical.
 Bring this book and ask your child's Dentist if their buildup meets these requirements.
+Payment for crowns is based on the date they are put in your child's mouth - called the Seat Date.
 We pay 50 percent of the allowable expense for these services after you pay your Deductible.